hainayanda/Pharos/README.md

 }
 ```

 Keep in mind that merged relays will strong referenced in new relay.
+It would be wise to store the merged relays locally or using `Retainer`

 ***